-TCAS Interface with Mode S Transponder
+ACAS Interface with Mode S Transponder

-For Configurations A, B and D, the interface between the TCAS and transponder subsystems is internal but should be designed to maximize system robustness.
-In the event of TCAS failure, the ATC function should remain operational if available.
+The interface between the ACAS and transponder subsystems within a single 2G ISSPU is internal but should be designed to maximize system robustness.
+In the event of ACAS failure, the ATC function should remain operational if available.

-For Configuration C the interface should be compliant with ARINC 735B, (RTCA DO-185B compatible transponder) using ARINC 429 data buses.
+The interface from a 2G ISSPU to a cross-side transponder should be compliant with ARINC 735C, (TCAS-Transponder Interface Bus) using ARINC 429 data bus.

 FCU/MCP Interface

-The selected altitude and selected heading of the aircraft from the FCU/MCP should be provided to the 2G ISS over the ARINC 429 data bus directly from the Flight Control System or over the ARINC 664 bus.
+The selected altitude and selected heading of the aircraft from the FCU/MCP should be provided to the 2G ISS directly from the Flight Control System or over the ARINC 664 bus or over the ARINC 429 data bus (backup only).
 The selected altitude information is used for Enhanced Surveillance.
 The selected heading information may be used for ADS-B OUT and/or ADS-B IN applications.

 CMU/ATSU Interface